 It seems like a lot of my stories revolve around broken dishes.
 This one is no exception.

 It was early Sunday morning a couple of years back, the sun already beating down mercilessly on our big windows.
 The birds were conversing outside our window in a language known only to madmen and themselves, waking me from my sleep, pulling me away from another sweet dream about beaches, salty hair, the wind blowing all around.
-Greg was sleeping by my side, his face smushed into the pillow, his long body tangled in the sole cover he allowed me to keep on the bed during these hot summer months.
+G was sleeping by my side, his face smushed into the pillow, his long body tangled in the sole cover he allowed me to keep on the bed during these hot summer months.
 Five minutes awake, I was already restless, thinking about all the things I need to do, all the things I would rather be doing.

 I held myself at bay.
 For the next thirty minutes, I counted sheep, made plans, stroked, hummed, and even tried to go back to sleep.
 None of it worked.
 Then, growing even more frustrated by the mere fact of my restlessness, I got up to grab a book.
 It kept me occupied for another hour, allowing me to lose myself in other worlds, other countries, all away from my impatience, my sense of being caged, the nagging responsibilities, the to-do lists.

 But after the magic wore off and the words, which were a comfort only 40 minutes ago, became unbearable yokes of tension, I knew I had to get out of bed.
 So with much tugging and prodding, begging and pleading, I managed to wake him up.
 But I knew that would only be the first step.